avantifellows/plio-backend/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+Ex: When the debug mode is off, the users shouldn't see any code errors or warnings.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.